-Both the RAM and Hard Disk space on the 2016 MacBook Pro are not upgradeable after purchase but can be configured with a higher spec when ordering online.
-The base model comes with 8GB RAM and 256GB SSD storage, I would strongly advise anyone who is going to do some moderate work on it to future proof the device and upgrade to 16GB RAM and 512GB SSD storage – in my particular case since also I was not getting the Touch Bar financially it makes sense to boost the lower end spec to make a decent model out of it.
+Both the RAM and Hard Disk space on the 2016/2017 MacBook Pro are not upgradeable after purchase but can be configured with a higher spec when ordering online.
+The base model comes with 8GB RAM and 128GB/256GB SSD storage, I would strongly advise anyone who is going to do some moderate work on it to future proof the device and skip the 128G and at least go with the 256GB and even better upgrade to the 512GB SSD storage – in my particular case since also I was not getting the Touch Bar so financially it makes sense to boost the lower end spec to make a decent model out of it.

 RAM and Hard Disk space are always things that people run out of.

-The CPU on the MacBook Pro without Touch Bar is slower than it’s with Touch Bar counterpart 2.0GHz dual-core Intel Core i5 v 2.9GHz dual-core Intel Core i5, but they share roughly the same Turbo Boost, up to 3.1GHz v 3.3GHz and both have 4MB shared L3 cache.
-The processor on this model can also be upgraded to 2.4GHz dual-core Intel Core i7.
+The CPU on the MacBook Pro without Touch Bar is slower than it’s with Touch Bar counterpart, the 2017 model 2.3GHz dual-core Intel Core i5 v 3.1GHz dual-core Intel Core i5, and have a slightly higher Turbo Boost 3.6GHz v 3.5GHz and both have 4MB shared L3 cache.
+The processor on this model can also be upgraded to 2.5GHz dual-core Intel Core i7.

-All the processors are of the Skylake Intel core line which are faster than the 2015 releases.
+All the processors in the 2017 models are 7th generation Kaby Lake, the 2016 models were powered by the sth generation Skylake Intel core line which are both faster than the 2015 releases.

-I can’t really compare the 2.0GHz v 2.9GHz processors but I do know that the 2.0GHz is very fast and outperforms my current iMac model easily.
+I can’t really compare the 2.3GHz v 3.1GHz processors but I do know that the 2.3GHz is very fast and outperforms my current iMac model easily.

 The Ports Issue

-Port wise on the new MacBooks – as we know all ports have been terminated apart from the USB-C or what Apple calls Thunderbolt 3, 2 ports in the 2.0GHz model and 4 ports in the others.
+Port wise on the new MacBooks – as we know all ports have been terminated apart from the USB-C or what Apple calls Thunderbolt 3, 2 ports in the 2.3GHz model and 4 ports in the TouchBar ID model.